Eczema on Face: Causes, Symptoms & How to Treat It

 • Seborrheic dermatitis

 Identifying the specific type is key, as conditions like seborrheic dermatitis frequently cause flare-ups and eczema behind the ears, leading to flaking and redness in the skin folds.
-Understanding the underlying cause helps in selecting the right treatment approach.

 Can skincare products cause facial eczema?